Build Agent Advocates, Not Platform Agents: Alternative Views

-\textbf{Technical and safety barriers.} A prerequisite for developing LMAs loyal to users' interests---instead of platforms' interests---is developing LMAs loyal \textit{at all}.
-While researchers have explored the notions of `loyal AI' and `fiduciary AI' \citep{aguirre2020ai, benthall2023designing} and built systems that follow user instructions \cite{ouyang2022training, zhou_language_2023}, the problem is far from solved.
-The literature on AI alignment \citep{russell2019human, christian2020alignment, ngo2022alignment} illustrates the myriad ways in which agents may fail to comply with user instructions, or comply in ways that are undesirable from the user's perspective.
+\textbf{Technical and safety barriers.} While researchers have explored the notions of `loyal AI' and `fiduciary AI'~\citep{aguirre2020ai, benthall2023designing} and built systems that follow user instructions \cite{ouyang2022training, zhou_language_2023}, the problem of ensuring an agent's loyalty to its principal is far from solved.
+The AI alignment literature~\citep{russell2019human, christian2020alignment, ngo2022alignment} illustrates myriad ways in which agents may fail to comply with user instructions, or comply in undesirable ways.
 Agent advocates are not immune to these problems, and we need to expand ways to control agents' actions.
-Thus, even if agent advocates are not beholden to platform companies, there is no guarantee they will operate reliably.
-For these and other reasons, some researchers have advocated against building autonomous agents altogether \citep{cohen2024regulating, mitchell2025fully, bengio2025superintelligent}.
+For these and other reasons, some researchers advocate against building autonomous agents altogether~\citep{cohen2024regulating, mitchell2025fully, bengio2025superintelligent}.